RedHotDataProject/Project_ADA/docs/index.md

 </div></p>

 <p><div style="text-align: justify">
 Common sense would suggest organic products are rarely manufactured and, due to their origin, inflicting a smaller footprint than the less nutritionally  favourable products such as sugary snacks and meat.
 Let's take a closer look at this.
-First, hat can we say about the categories of the products possessing carbon footprint information?
+First, what can we say about the categories of the products possessing carbon footprint information?
 </div></p>

 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plot.ly/~maxencedraguet/71.embed" height="300" width="100%"></iframe>